 Les Gets opens its bike park following new Covid-19 guidelines

-The mountain resort of Les Gets is located 1 hours’ drive from Geneva Airport in the northern French Alps.
-It’s linked with 12 other resorts in the Portes Du Soleil region, well known for its extensive bike park and hosting of regular World Cup mountain bike events, has opened.
+The mountain resort of Les Gets is located 1 hour’s drive from Geneva Airport in the northern French Alps.
+It’s linked with 12 other resorts in the Portes Du Soleil region, well known for its extensive bike park and hosting of regular World Cup mountain bike events, and has opened.
 The open lift-serviced riding is available during the weekends only, until June 20, when it opens up full-time until September.

-Many of the trails have been updated for this summer season and a brand new bike park has been built.
-Riders can travel in two’s on the chairlifts with two bikes attached – normal regulations.
+Many of the trails have been updated for this summer season and a brand-new bike park has been built.
+Riders can travel in twos on the chairlifts with two bikes attached – normal regulations.
 Social distancing measures are in place for all lift queues, with regular disinfection of lifts and communal areas.

 Hydroalcoholic gels are available for customers to use and the most challenging trails are closed off, to help prevent possible accidents.
-There should be a ten-metre gap between mountain bikers on the trails and no sharing of individual equipment such as gloves, helmet or bicycles.
+There should be a ten-metre gap between mountain bikers on the trails and no sharing of individual equipment such as gloves, helmets, or bicycles.

 As well as a huge network of lift-serviced mountain bike trails that are renowned as world-class, the area is also a mecca for road cyclists with several mountain passes (cols) that are regularly included in The Tour de France itinerary.